 Oil vs Butter

 Oil coats flour proteins more evenly than butter.
-That limits gluten development and creates a softer crumb.
+That limits gluten development and creates a softer center.
 Butter firms up when chilled.
 Oil cakes stay moist even straight from the refrigerator.

 Carrot Texture Matters